 We also build energy modeling into the project plan and we allot around four hours of work, most of which is recreating our models in SketchUp from Vectorworks.
 Since 80% of our projects are residential and in the same climate, our workflow is very efficient.
 Despite this, we really appreciate the real-time results and easy-to-read graphics.
 Energy modeling is integral to our design process.
 We feel that it’s important for clients to understand that energy modeling is important to us.

 What challenges have you found when designing buildings with the 2030 Challenge in mind?

 As both a firm and a member of the 2030 committee, we’re trying to demystify the 2030 Commitment.
 We found that education is key so we created a five-point sheet about barriers to taking the Commitment up.
 One of the issues we address is “this is difficult to do”.
 To show people that it’s not difficult when I do lectures I’ll show a series of images.
-First are hand calculations from 1940 by an architecture firm called Keck & Keck, who was one of the first firms to implement passive solar design and coined the term ‘passive solar’.
+First are hand calculations from 1940 by an architecture firm called Keck & Keck, which was one of the first firms to implement passive solar design and coined the term ‘passive solar’.
 These types of hand-drawn calculations are what I started with at school.
-Second are spreadsheets and the third image is a Sefaira report with beautiful graphics.
+Second, are spreadsheets and the third image is a Sefaira report with beautiful graphics.
 Once they see how hard it used to be, it’s easy for them to see how incorporating sustainable design is more straightforward now.
 The ability to push and pull a model, add windows and see the impact in seconds is amazing.